 What he was discovering was this: he could get a customer “in the door,” and often get a purchase.
 But most customers were not “coming back for more” and/or purchasing other products that would suit them.

 What he wanted from Romexsoft was a full analysis of what he could do to change his customers’ behaviors and move them to purchase more.

-Analysis of the Site Structure Itself
+Ecommerce Analytics Analysis of the Site Structure Itself

-When our team entered the website, we were able to make a few suggestions after a detailed research.
+When our team entered the website, we were able to make a few suggestions after detailed research.
 Using basic analytics, we were able to locate those pages which were obviously least popular, those pages that resulted in the most bounce rates, most and least popular products, based upon the correlation between views and actual purchases.

 For example, there were several shoe products that the retailer was considering discarding.
 While there were many views, the proportion of purchases was quite low.
 What we discovered through our analytics, was that the problem was not the product – the problem was the pricing.

 But the real work to solve the problem was just beginning.
-The job ahead of us was ultimately analyze the behavior of each individual customer and determine how to change that behavior to translate into more purchases.
+The job ahead of us ultimately analyzed the behavior of each individual customer and determine how to change that behavior to translate into more purchases.
 This information would be valuable for existing customers but also for new customers who visited.

 Generating The Test Data

 To prepare for deep analysis, we had to first organize products based upon type (e.g., shirt, shoes) sex, age groups, their purpose (casual or sport), brands/pricing, and a full history of the numbers of views of each product page and the information that was provided on that page.
 We generated more than 150,000 records of data to test.